purplesusan/cadence-client-1/docs/workflows.md

 ```
 ## Failing a workflow

-To mark a workflow as failed, the workflow function needs to return an error via the `err` return
+To mark a workflow as failed, the workflow function must return an error via the `err` return
 value.

 ## Special Cadence client library functions and types